Chinese Water Dragon (Physignathus cocincinus)

 For the lizard’s mental health and ease of access, it is best to use an enclosure that is front-opening and opaque on all sides but the front.
 It also must be well-ventilated.

 You are unlikely to be able to find a ready-made enclosure that is appropriately sized for housing an adult Chinese water dragon.
-You can purchase a custom enclosure through Custom Reptile Habitats or Toad Ranch Luxury Reptile Habitats, or if you’re handy, you can build your own.
+You can order a custom enclosure through a builder like Toad Ranch, or if you’re handy, you can build your own.
 Tips for building your own reptile enclosure can be found at DIY Reptile & Amphibian Enclosures on Facebook.

 Can multiple Chinese water dragons be housed in the same enclosure?